explainers-by-googlers/Partitioning-visited-links-history/README.md

 2. The renderer asks if the partition keys are stored in :visited Links.
 3. If :visited Links contains an entry matching all parts of the partition key, it allows the renderer to color the link as visited.

+### Self Links - A Potential Exception:
+We have received many feature requests for "self links" which can broadly be defined as an anchor element which links to a site’s own pages.
+Expressed in terms of a triple-key, it is a key of: <link url, link url, link url>.
+Let's consider the following scenario, where a user navigates to site foo.com which displays a link to bar.com.
+The user then clicks on the link to bar.com.
+One might assume that any links to bar.com on bar.com itself would be styled as :visited.
+However, with the partitioning model described above, the triple key from the user's click would be <bar.com, foo.com, foo.com>.
+This does not match the triple-key of the self link <bar.com, bar.com. bar.com>, and so these self links would not be styled as :visited.

+Interestingly, a site will know whether a user has visited its subpages - this is information about user behavior it already has.
+Thus, we can reasonably propose an exception for self links into our partitioning model without sacrificing user privacy.
+In the self-links partitioning model, a link pointing to the same URL as the page it is displayed on, which has been :visited from any top-level site and frame origin, may be styled as :visisted if and only if it is displayed in a top-level frame or same-origin subframe.
+This restriction to top-level frames or same-origin subframes prevents cross-origin leaks.

+We are currently experimenting with the self-links partitioning model described here.

 ## Prior Art:
 There have been many proposals to reduce the amount of user browsing history leaked by :visited links.
 Proposals written before 2011 are well summarized by Weinberg et. al. in Section IV: “F. Discussion” of [I Still Know What You Visited Last Summer: Leaking Browsing History via User Interaction and Side Channel Attacks.](https://ieeexplore.ieee.org/document/5958027)